BA (Hons) International Finance and Business Accounting

 • Three-year internationally-recognized British degree, delivered in English

-• Accountancy and finance skills required in the contemporary business world, both locally and internationally
+• Accountancy and finance skills required in the contemporary business world applicable both locally and internationally, with a particular focus on topics such as Business Fin-Tech Systems

 • Professional skills in negotiation, teamwork, leadership and international business management